tutoriel étui à couteau en cuir

 leather knife case

-Even out the slices with a cutter then sand and abat-carrer.
-Sand again to round off the edge.
+Even out the slices with a cutter, then sand and square.
+Sand again to round the slice.

 leather knife case

-Start by putting the smoother in the knife case.
+Start by putting the smoothing knife in the knife case.

 Protect the knife with plastic wrap.
-If the blade is made of steel, it must be well protected (here stainless steel blade).
-Then moisten the inside of the sheath with water before placing the knife there.
+If the blade is steel, it must be well protected (in this case, the blade is stainless steel).
+Then moisten the inside of the sheath with water before placing the knife inside.

 Mold the shape of the handle by pressing with your fingers.